 a) Description

-The team project this semester is the Mind Reader game.
-The game is for a human player and our program is the 'mind reader'.
-The program will ask player to think of a number between 1 and 63.
-Then display the 6 cards, on each card there are 32 number displayed.
-Player asked to input ‘y’ or ‘n’ based on the whether the guessed number been displayed in the card.
-After the last card displayed, this program will get all the valid input from the player and correctly display the number that player has in mind.
+Mind Reader would guess the secret number according to player's choice.
+The program will first ask player to think of a number between 1 and 63.
+Then six cards will display with 32 numbers on each card.
+Player will be asked to input ‘y’ or ‘n’ based on whether the secret number is in the card.
+After the last card displayed, this program will find the answer according to player’s choice.
 At the end of a game, the program will ask player if he/she wants to play another game and then repeat or end the program.

 b) Challenges